rgladstone/EC-K-typing/README.md

 be distinguished reliably from their K-locus sequences and are reported as composite types: K13-K23 (KL13), K18-K22 (KL18), and K96-K54 (KL96).
 KL158 additionally has the descriptive type `Capsule null predicted`.

+### Disrupted loci and phenotype interpretation

+Some reference loci are closely related to loci with established K phenotypes but contain one or more disrupted genes.
+Disruption of a capsule biosynthesis or modification gene may prevent capsule production or alter the polysaccharide sufficiently that the parental K phenotype is no longer appropriate.
+A disrupted locus is therefore not assigned the phenotype of its nearest intact relative unless that association is independently supported.

+These sequence-defined variants are retained as separate KL records so that Kaptive can report the observed genotype directly.
+If they were removed, an isolate carrying the disrupted locus could instead match the nearest intact reference and receive an unsupported phenotype assignment.
+When interpreting an individual query assembly, any additional gene disruptions or missing genes should be considered alongside assembly quality.
+A Kaptive `Typeable` result describes confidence in the locus match, not proof of capsule production.

 ### Atypical loci and reference boundaries